 Notes

-- I used milk but other dairy-free kinds of milk will work but I do not recommend canned coconut milk.
+- I used milk, but other dairy-free kinds of milk may work.
+I do not recommend canned coconut milk.
+I have not tested this recipe with dairy-free ingredients.

 SPECIAL NOTE